 Simplify inventory management with specialized software

-There are a features for a range of stock management features – while your business might not need every features now, having them available simplifies the process of managing new aspects of inventory as your business scales up such as holding stock on consignment or working with multiple currencies.
+There are a a range of stock management features – while your business might not need every feature now, having them available simplifies the process of managing new aspects of inventory as your business scales up such as holding stock on consignment or working with multiple currencies.